 Community expertise and citizen science will be required to help build the evidence base for the community footprint.
 There's also an opportunity to seek data directly from critical sources, such as businesses, organisations and community entities.
-Doing this will help us build a more complete picture of our emissions footprint.
+By doing this, it will help us build a more complete picture of our emissions footprint.

-REF ACTION LEAD SUPPORT TIMEFRAME COST 1.2.1 Recognise, communicate and address the local impacts of the global climate emergency.
-City Ongoing Low 1.2.2 Provide regular plan progress updates to Council and the Sustainability Advisory Committee, in line with the Sustainable Development Goals and our Sustainability Performance Indicators and Targets.
-City Ongoing Low 1.2.3 Create more opportunities for public participation to: City Ongoing Low support sustainability in decision making and aid the effective implementation of the Sustainability Framework 2020 and supporting action plans.
+Ref Action Lead Support Cost 1.2.1 Recognise, communicate and address the local impacts of the global climate emergency, and reconsider the need to declare a local climate emergency by 2022.
+City Low 1.2.2 Provide regular plan progress updates to Council and the Sustainability Advisory Committee.
+City Low 1.2.3 Create more opportunities for public participation to: City Low support sustainability in decision making and aid the effective implementation of the Sustainability Framework 2020 and supporting action plans.
 1.2.4 Develop and implement a comprehensive plan for monitoring, evaluating and reporting climate action efforts and effectiveness, aligning with the Sustainable Development Goals by 2022.
-City Short Low 1.2.6 Evaluate the effectiveness of our sustainability reporting and continuously improve our reporting practices by 2022.
-City Short Low 1.2.7 Seek leadership and support across Council to drive implementation of the plan.
-City Ongoing Low 1.2.8 Encourage the regional community to publicly commit to the municipal community emissions target.
-City Ongoing Low
+City Low 1.2.5 Support the Victorian Climate Change Framework target for Victoria to achieve net-zero greenhouse gas emissions by 2050.
+City Low 1.2.6 Evaluate the effectiveness of our sustainability reporting and continuously improve our reporting practices by 2022.
+City Low